pospisilboh/Memgraph/Forename/README.md

    <img src="https://github.com/pospisilboh/Memgraph/blob/a0642f172e0fef04566bbce79cfdb96e21c5ee61/Forename/Images/Forename%20dashboard.png?raw=true" alt="Forename dashboard" width="900"/>
 <p/>

-> The count of valid forenames is low (only 29,51 %) but their degree is high (96,08 %).
-In another word, there are only `3,92 %` of wrong forenames.
+> The count of valid forenames is low (only 29,51 %), but their degree is high (96,08 %).
+In other words, there are only `3,92 %` of wrong forenames.

-> There is a lot of forenames with no definition of gender (97,62 %), but their degree is only 10.68 % from all.
+> There are quite a few forenames with no definition of gender (97,62 %), but their degree is only 10.68 %.

-> Most popular male name is Petr, Most popular female name is Jana.
+> The most popular male name is Petr.
+The most popular female name is Jana.

 #### Forenames clusters

-This dashboard gives the possibility to analyze forenames clusters:
+This dashboard gives us a possibility to analyze forenames clusters:
 - count and list of forenames in each cluster
-- types of relations in the cluster
+- types of relationships in a cluster
-- existed relations between forenames and their similarity score
+- existing relationships between forenames and their similarity score

 <p align="center">
    <img src="https://github.com/pospisilboh/Memgraph/blob/a0642f172e0fef04566bbce79cfdb96e21c5ee61/Forename/Images/Forenames%20clusters.png?raw=true" alt="Forenames clusters" width="900"/>